• Skip to main content

 Mailfence plans and prices

-Mailfence offers four pricing plans in total: Free, Entry, Pro and Ultra.
+Mailfence offers five pricing plans in total: Free, Base, Entry, Pro and Ultra.
 While you would probably find the Free plan too limited to use as your main email account, it is sufficient to get a feel for Mailfence before committing to a subscription.

 Should you consider Mailfence?